Your blood glucose can provide powerful insights that empower you to fine-tune your diet and move towards your goals.

 How Much Should My Blood Glucose Rise After a Meal?

-If you see your blood glucose rise by more than 1.6 mmol/L (30 mg/dL) in the one to two hours after you eat, it likely means that you ate too much or too many carbohydrates at that meal.
+If you see your blood glucose rise by more than 1.6 mmol/L (30 mg/dL) one to two hours after you eat, it likely means that you ate too much or too many carbohydrates at that meal.
 You should either avoid that meal or eat less of it in the future.
-Your glucose tank is already full, so you don’t need more carbs.
+Your glucose tank is full, so you don’t need more carbs.

 Many people find their blood glucose rises more after dinner, which indicates their energy stores are overfilled.
 As a result, they may benefit from reducing the size of their dinner and prioritising larger meals earlier in the day when their energy tanks are more depleted.